CMCD1996/Portfolio/_posts/2021-04-26-book-review-handmaids-tale.md

 ---
 layout: post
-title: "Book Review XV: The Handmaid's Tale by Margaret Atwood"
+title: "Book Review XV: The Handmaid's Tale by Margaret Atwood (Review in Progress)"
 ---

 This entry is a continuation of my book review series.